Skip to content

 4. Change Your Daily Routine

-Many people find adjusting their daily habits can help after breaking a soul tie, especially if there’s a chance of running into this person.
-Make sure that changes are not overwhelming.
+Make small changes to your habits to avoid reminders of the other person, but ensure the changes are not overwhelming.
 Overhauling everything can make you feel worse.
 Instead, focus on implementing positive shifts that make you feel good about yourself.

 5. Practice Intentional Self-Compassion